 Arguably the most enchanting region in South Africa, the Western Cape offers a dizzying array of experiences for the traveler.
 Explore the individual districts within the Western Cape, and you’ll begin to feel as if you have been transported to another world, from Cape Town and the Winelands to Hermanus and the Garden Route.
 Perhaps the most undiscovered paradise within the Western Cape, however, is Sanbona Wildlife Reserve.
 Seated at the foot of the Warmwaterberg Mountain Range in the heart of the Little Karoo, Sanbona is one of South Africa’s largest privately-owned wildlife reserves and one of the Western Cape’s most diverse regions.
+Discover the wonders of Western Cape South Africa travel below.

 Restorative efforts in the Western Cape began in 2002, when indigenous antelope species and black rhino were reintroduced to Sanbona, thus improving the ecological balance of the reserve and providing natural prey for the existing leopard, brown hyena, jackal, and caracal populations.
 One year later, lion and cheetah were released to the Klein Karoo environment for the first time in 300 years.
 Today, Sanbona maintains its status as the first authentic free roaming Big Five wildlife reserve in the Western Cape and a magnificent shelter for free roaming self-sustaining white lions, the critically endangered and highly elusive riverine rabbit, the world’s second smallest butterfly, the Dwarf Blue butterfly, and over 200 identified bird species.